-FDA has been monitoring and proactively adjusting to the worldwide demand and supply chain disruptions for medical products caused by the COVID-19 pandemic.
-We are working closely with manufacturers to help ensure they continue to notify the Agency of any permanent discontinuance or interruption of drug and biological product manufacturing in a timely manner.
-In addition to our usual communication with drug manufacturers, we are working closely with healthcare and pharmacy systems, hospitals, providers, and others on the frontlines of COVID-19 patient care to identify current or emerging regional shortages of critical care drugs used to treat COVID-19.
+FDA monitors and proactively adjusts to the worldwide demand and supply chain disruptions for medical products caused by the COVID-19 pandemic.
+We are working closely with manufacturers to help ensure they continue to notify the Agency of any permanent discontinuance or interruption of drug, biological product, and device manufacturing in a timely manner.
+In addition to our usual communication with drug manufacturers, we are work closely with healthcare and pharmacy systems, hospitals, providers, and others on the frontlines of COVID-19 patient care to identify current or emerging regional shortages of critical care drugs used to treat COVID-19.

-We issued temporary policies under which outsourcing facilities registered with FDA and pharmacists in state-licensed pharmacies or federal facilities can compound certain drugs used to treat patients with COVID-19 under particular conditions explained in FDA guidance.
-FDA understands the significant impact shortages can have on patient care and is doing everything within its authority to help prevent and alleviate this impact.
+FDA understands the significant impact shortages can have on patient care and is doing everything within our authorities to help prevent and alleviate this impact.
+For example, we issued temporary policies under which outsourcing facilities registered with FDA and pharmacists in state-licensed pharmacies or federal facilities can compound certain drugs used to treat patients with COVID-19 under particular conditions explained in FDA guidance.

 In addition, when we identify a shortage, we react swiftly to mitigate the impact to U.S. patients and health care professionals, and quickly share that information with the public.
+For example, the Agency quickly identified the need for making hand sanitizers available as demand spiked.
+FDA has published and updated three guidances to facilitate the production of alcohol-based hand sanitizer in non-traditional settings such as pharmacies or distilleries.
+As another example, the Agency granted an EUA to authorize use of propofol approved in the European Union, thus alleviating a shortage of this critical drug for COVID-19 patients who need to be on a ventilator.

 We are working to increase the supply of personal protective equipment (PPE) and other critical devices that patients and those on the front lines of the U.S. response rely upon.
-FDA has issued three EUAs to help make more respirators available to health care personnel and help ease burdens on the health care system.
+FDA has reached out to over 1000 manufacturers since January and has helped facilitate an increase of the availability of PPE while taking steps to ensure that patients and our health care workers on the front lines can depend upon these products to protect them.
+FDA has issued several EUAs to help make more respirators available to health care personnel and ease burdens on the health care system.
 These allow for the emergency use of NIOSH-approved respirators in health care settings for healthcare personnel and the importation of non-NIOSH approved respirators that meet certain specified criteria, as set forth in the various EUAs.
-FDA has also issued several guidances to provide flexibility for those manufacturing PPE for the COVID-19 response, and we have published conservation strategies for gloves, gowns, and masks.
-To support these efforts further, FDA has issued several EUAs for devices used to decontaminate respirators for reuse by health care workers in hospital settings.
+FDA has also issued several guidances to provide flexibility for those manufacturing PPE for the COVID-19 response, and we have published conservation strategies for gloves and masks and gowns.
+To support these efforts further, FDA has issued several EUAs for devices used to decontaminate respirators for reuse by health care workers in hospital settings, where appropriate.